baublet/ts-object-helpers/README.md

 - This only works on fully known object types (e.g., where properties of the object are all known at compile time)
 - If values aren't fully known at compile time, this may not work properly.
 - If the accessors aren't fully known at compile time, this may not work properly.
-- You can't use variables for accessing properties.
-If you want this functionality, we have basic support in `variadicGet`.

 For more complex examples, type safety cannot guaranteed at compile time.
 Use `lodash.get` and runtime checks for these scenarios.